macleod2486/UTNow/README.md

 ##UTNow
-General use application for the University of Texas campus
+General use android application for the University of Texas campus

-Currently in development

 ###Contributions